-If you ever get a chance to head up to the observatory area at Sendai‘s SS30‘s top floor on a clear day, you should see this white Kannon statue sticking out of a residential area.
-The Sendai Daikannon (仙台大観音) is the second tallest Buddha statue in Japan (the tallest is the Ushiku Buddha (牛久大仏) in Ibaraki Prefecture).
-The 100-meter-tall Buddha statue doesn’t just have a beautiful and calming appearance but is essentially a temple!
+If you ever get a chance to head up to the observatory area at Sendai’s SS30‘s top floor on a clear day, you should see the white Kannon Buddha statue sticking out of a residential area.
+The Sendai Daikannon (仙台大観音) is the second-tallest Buddha statue in Japan (the tallest is the Ushiku Buddha (牛久大仏) in Ibaraki Prefecture).
+The 100-meter-tall Buddha statue doesn’t just have a beautiful, calming appearance; it is a temple!

 To get to Sendai Daikannon by public transportation, you can just take a bus from Sendai Station (仙台駅), and you will be at the Kannon Bodhisattva’s foot in around 30 minutes.

 Around the bus stop, Sendai Daikannon-mae (仙台大観音前) is the best place to get a full shot of the spectacular Kannon Bodhisattva.
-Some describe her magnificence as the final boss with a sacred power that can’t be matched by human power!
+Some describe her magnificence as that of the final boss, with a sacred power that can’t be matched by human power!

-☛ Instead of getting off at the closest bus stop, we recommend getting off at Nakayama Nanachō-me (中山7丁目) for the sensation of the Bodhisattva slowly becoming larger (´▽`*).
-But just note the bus stop is 1 kilometer away from Sendai Daikannon.
+Tip: Instead of getting off at the closest bus stop, you can get off at Nakayama Nanachō-me (中山7丁目) for the sensation of the Bodhisattva slowly becoming larger (´▽`*).
+Just note that the bus stop is 1 kilometer from Sendai Daikannon.

 What she is holding in her right hand is a Nyoi Hōjyu Ball (如意宝珠) that grants our prayers.
 The water jar is tilted in her left hand, so the water of wisdom is poured upon us.